Zhima-Mochi/Agent-Course-Final-Assignment/README.md

 1. Push the repo to a Space with **SDK = gradio**.
 2. Set the same env vars in the Space's **Secrets** panel.
 3. The Gradio UI boots automatically on every commit.

+---

+## 📊 Observability with Langfuse

+This project includes integration with [Langfuse](https://langfuse.com) for LLM observability and tracing.

+### What's being traced

+The application uses Langfuse to trace:

+- LLM calls through the LangGraph agent
+- Tool selections and executions
+- Agent state transitions
+- Performance metrics

+View traces in the Langfuse UI to analyze agent behavior, identify bottlenecks, and improve performance.